Turkic Place Names in the Carpathians and Hungary of Scythian Times

 Mt.
 Karatura near the village of Nyzhni Bereziv – “black mountain” (Chuv khura “dark” and tără “a mountain, top”).

 Mt.
 Mingol (1085 м).
-Chuv. phonetic correspondences min “roses, ruddiness” and kul “to laugh” are unacceptable for the name of mountain.
+Chuv. phonetic correspondences min “roses, ruddiness” and kul “to laugh” are unacceptable for the name of the mountain.
 Most likely, this is a modification of the name Manchul (see).

-The tops of mountains having name Magura are present in the Carpathians in great numbers.
-As the word became also denominative meaning, their quantity cannot be counted.
+The tops of mountains having the name Magura are present in the Carpathians in great numbers.
+As the word became also a denominative meaning, their quantity cannot be counted.
 Certainly, it can be accepted to consider the Slavic word gora “a mountain”, but the prefix ma- remains incomprehensible as also phonetic transformation.
 Cuv mǎkǎr “hill, bump” suits the name of the mountain.
-The ending –а was accepted under influence of Slavic gora.
+The ending –а was accepted under the influence of Slavic gora.

 Mt.
 Parashka (1268 m).
 It is unlikely that the name of the mountain comes from a female name.
 Chuv. purăsh "badger" with performative adjective suffix -kă suits well.
 That is "Badger Mountain".